 My husband and I recently returned from the best Caribbean cruise!
 We spent a week onboard the beautiful Caribbean Princess, celebrating my husband’s 40th birthday.
 A Princess cruise is a great way to celebrate a special occasion, and I already want to go back!

 Today I’ll show you my personal list of what to pack for a cruise.
+Even though we went on a Caribbean cruise, these items are perfect no matter where you’re sailing.
 Take a look –

 Things to Pack for a Cruise